whiskeysierra/git-ignore/README.md

 Just put add ´git-ignore´ to you `PATH` and use it like any other `git` command.

-Before the first run, you need to update your local repository of known tags, which is located at `~/.gitignore`, by
+Before the first run, you need to update your local repository of known templates, which is located at `~/.gitignore`, by
 running:

     git ignore update